Be Aware › Skunks

 - Keep trash in locked or weighed down containers and put it out on the morning of pick-up.

 - Cover window wells.
 Skunks can fall into the wells and become trapped.
 If this happens, slowly place a long, thick, rough board into the well to allow the skunk to climb out on its own.

-- Use wildlife safe, non-toxic insecticides to control grubs on your property, a food source for skunks, which may result in skunks digging up lawns.
+- Use wildlife-safe, non-toxic insecticides to control grubs on your property, a food source for skunks, which may result in them digging up lawns.

 - Eliminate potential den sites by closing off old buildings, culverts, irrigation pipes and brush piles.

 - Use mothballs, naphthalene flakes, or paradichlorobenzene crystals as repellants.
 Rags soaked with ammonia have also been reported to be effective repellents.

 - Close off holes in foundations and porches with wire mesh that extends at least 10 inches underground.
 Place flour outside the hole and look for tracks indicating the skunk has excited before sealing up the hole.